-This Proposed Plan is issued by the United States Air Force (Air Force) following consultation with the United States Environmental Protection Agency (EPA), the New York State Department of Environmental Conservation (NYSDEC), and the New York State Department of Health (NYSDOH).
-The Air Force recommends soil vapor intrusion (SVI) mitigation by horizontal subslab depressurization at SD-052-02 Building 775 Site (Buildings 774 and 776) and SD-052-01 Apron 2 Chlorinated Plume Site (Buildings 785 and 786) at the former Griffiss Air Force Base (AFB).
+This Proposed Plan is issued by the United States Air Force (Air Force), the lead agency, following consultation with the United States Environmental Protection Agency (EPA), the New York State Department of Environmental Conservation (NYSDEC), and the New York State Department of Health (NYSDOH), the support agencies.
+The Air Force and EPA will select the final remedy under the Comprehensive Environmental Response, Compensation and Compensation Act (CERCLA), the national Contingency Plan (NCP), and EPA CERCLA guidance.
+The Air Force recommends soil vapor intrusion (SVI) mitigation by horizontal sub-slab depressurization at SD-052-02 Building 775 Site (Buildings 774 and 776) and SD-052-01 Apron 2 Chlorinated Plume Site (Buildings 785 and 786) at the former Griffiss Air Force Base (AFB).
 The recommended action addresses the vapor intrusion potential associated with the contaminated groundwater at SD-052-02 Building 775 and SD-052-01 Apron 2 Chlorinated Plume Sites as recommended by the Record of Decision for the On-Base Groundwater Area of Concern (AOC) (Air Force Real Property Agency [AFRPA], December 2008).
+This alternative is based on the results of the ongoing Interim Response Action (IRA).
+Additional alternatives evaluated include no further action and Long Term Monitoring (LTM).

-This document has been prepared in accordance with public participation requirements of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) of 1980, as amended, the National Contingency Plan (NCP), and the former Griffiss AFB Federal Facility Agreement (FFA).
-In this document, the Air Force, EPA, NYSDEC, and NYSDOH will be referred to as "the agencies."
+This document has been prepared in accordance with public participation requirements of the CERCLA, as amended, the National Contingency Plan (NCP), and the former Griffiss AFB Federal Facility Agreement (FFA).
+In this document, the Air Force, the lead agency, and the EPA, NYSDEC, and NYSDOH, supporting agencies, will be referred to as "the agencies."
 This proposed plan summarizes the previous investigations conducted at the sites and SVI mitigation alternatives presented in the Feasibility Study (FS).
-As a result of the ongoing Interim Remedial Action (IRA), only three alternatives from the FS are evaluated in this Proposed Plan.
+As a result of the ongoing IRA, only three alternatives from the FS are evaluated in this Proposed Plan.
 The IRA for SVI mitigation using horizontal sub-slab depressurization is discussed further in Section 3 (Summary of Site Activities).

 This plan is intended to elicit public comments on the proposal for SVI mitigation by continuing operations of the horizontal sub-slab depressurization at the sites.
+Such public participation in the remedial selection process is required by CERCLA § 117(a) and the NCP (40 CFR § 300.430(f)((f)(3)).
 The final decision or Record of Decision (ROD) will be made only after the public comment period has ended and responses and information submitted during this time period have been reviewed and considered.
 Please refer to the Community Participation section at the end of this document for information on submitting public comments.